marcoradocchia/price-traker/README.md

 - `beautifulsoup4`;
 - `fake-useragent`;
 - `lxml` (as BeautifulSoup documentation recommends it for speed);

-these be installed via `pip install beautifulsoup4 lxml fake-useragent`.
+these can be installed via `pip install beautifulsoup4 lxml fake-useragent`.

 ### Arch packages
 For **Arch Linux** users packages are available in the standard repos, hence